kcather/Mongo/test/README.md

-This is a readme to satisfy FoodCriti
+This is a readme to satisfy FoodCritic.